LiamSwayne/Bitrii/CONTRIBUTING.md

 # Contributing

 Performance:
-- [== is slower than ===](https://stackoverflow.com/a/19042070/21247144) because of type conversion.
+- == is slower than === because of type conversion ([explanation](https://stackoverflow.com/a/19042070/21247144)).
 Code that interacts with user input should always prioritize usability over performance.
 All other engine code should prioritize performance.